 "The cities of the 21st century are where human destiny will be played out, and where the future of the biosphere will be determined." - Herbert Girardet

-An evident shift is taking place in the fields pertaining to study of settlements especially in the Global South.
+An evident shift is taking place in the study of settlements especially in the Global South.
+As global forces and elite-driven visions have been (mis)shaping major cities, a consciousness of local, culturally rooted urban reality is emerging in the smaller settlements.
 It is the complex lived realities of people, their socio-cultural relationship with the landscape and the varied governing systems (state-driven or cultural-driven) that provide an opportunity to learn from and inform current spatial design, planning and management practices.
-A vision to generate an alternative practice informed by creative methods & experimental approaches is at heart of this program.
+A vision to generate an alternative practice informed by creative methods & experimental approaches is at heart of this program

 A UNESCO Chair Signature Program

 This is a signature program in Planning offered by the UNESCO Chair in Culture, Habitat and Sustainable Development at Srishti.
-It shares the vision of the chair - ‘to conceive and engage with innovative, inclusive and sustainable strategies to strengthen the interconnections between creative practices, community development and cultural landscape.’
+It shares the vision of the chair - ‘to conceive and engage with innovative, inclusive and sustainable strategies that strengthen creative practices, community development and cultural landscape.’

 Urban Design, Sustainability and Conservation is an innovative, trans-disciplinary post-graduate course that blends current research and practices from the fields of Human Geography, Cultural Anthropology, Critical Heritage Studies, Development Planning & Design, Urbanism and other fields from the Social Sciences.
 It offers a generative learning environment to students through place-based studios, trans-disciplinary projects, and ongoing community-engaged collaborative projects at Srishti.
 It will prepare the students to build an alternative research, planning and design praxis gained from an interdisciplinary and transdisciplinary orientation.

 The course is designed to support and encourage students to imbibe values and worldviews through an inquiry-led learning